Welcome to YU Pre-law Advising

 Dear Students and Alumni,

-If you are applying or thinking of applying to law school in Fall of 2015, it is time to start getting your material together.
+If you are applying or thinking of applying to law school in Fall of 2017 or 2018, it is time to start getting your material together.
 At this time, you should be taking the following steps:

 1. Send me an email with:

-the names of at least 2 recommenders (preferably professors); and
+- the names of at least 2 recommenders (preferably professors)

-2. Make an appointment to see me through the Advising Web Site.
+2. Make an appointment through the Academic Advising Web Site.
 If none of the times on the site work with your schedule, email me and we'll work out at time.

 3. Start thinking about a topic for your personal statement.